ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Similarity-Group Differentiation Module

 Although the hypergraph can be built offline, an exact full construction is \(O(n^2)\) and approximate indexes reduce the cost at the expense of approximation.
-At match time, only a small portion of each schema is relevant to a given query, so we materialize it on demand.
+At match time (online), only a small portion of each schema is relevant to a given query, so we materialize it on demand.

-We use the similarity hypergraph in two complementary ways. \textbf{(i) Target-side candidate grouping.} Match-time processing starts from an upstream shortlist \(C_0\) (in our implementation, top-\(k\) by embedding cosine similarity to the source) and restricts attention to a small working set (e.g., \(C_0\) plus a capped neighborhood around strong candidates).
-We first \emph{expand} \(C_0\) into a candidate set \(C\) by adding near-duplicate neighbors of strong candidates under the thresholded similarity rule (up to a small cap).
-We then materialize the thresholded links within \(C\) and take connected components as the confusable groups for the query. \textbf{(ii) Source-side query clarification.} We also materialize a small confusable set around the query column \(s\) in the \emph{source} schema (e.g., the component containing \(s\), optionally restricted to its table/section to avoid global noise) and generate a short differentiation block that highlights how \(s\) differs from its closest confusable source-side alternatives.
-This is valuable when \(s\)'s description is generic and its intended meaning is only clear by contrasting it with a sibling/near-duplicate (as in Figure~\ref{fig:intro_time_example}).
+We use the similarity hypergraph in two complementary ways. \textbf{(i) Target-side candidate grouping.} Match-time processing starts from an upstream shortlist \(C_0\) (in our implementation, top-\(k\) by embedding cosine similarity to the source).
+Expansion then scans a small number of top-ranked seeds from \(C_0\) and adds columns that satisfy the same thresholded similarity rule used in the offline hypergraph construction.
+These added columns are deduplicated against the original shortlist, and only a limited number are retained so that expansion does not pull in too many candidates.
+The resulting working set \(C\) is then used to materialize thresholded links, whose connected components become the confusable groups for the query. \textbf{(ii) Source-side query clarification.} We also materialize a small confusable set around the query column \(s\) in the \emph{source} schema (e.g., the component containing \(s\), optionally restricted to its table/section to avoid global noise) and generate a short differentiation block that highlights how \(s\) differs from its closest confusable source-side alternatives.
+This is valuable when \(s\)'s description is generic and its intended meaning is only clear by contrasting it with nearby hard-to-distinguish alternatives, including near-duplicates in some cases (as in Figure~\ref{fig:intro_time_example}).
 For any non-singleton groups on either side, we generate group-wise contrast cues and append them to the final prompt so the LLM’s decision is made in direct comparison.
 The per-query embedding work (forming \(C_0\), optional expansion, and group extraction within \(C\)) is lightweight, and in practice it is negligible compared to the LLM cost of producing the differentiation cues.
-Figure~\ref{fig:similarity-hypergraph-overview} provides a schematic view.
+Figure~\ref{fig:similarity-hypergraph-overview} illustrates this match-time use of similarity groups.